 During fiscal 2023, we experienced a gradual transition in the role of our principal financial officer following Mr. Susz's death on June 14, 2022.
 From June 15, 2022 through September 25, 2022, Mr. Dryer served as our Interim Chief Financial Officer, from September 26, 2022 through March 30, 2023, Mr. Sekella has served as our Senior Vice President, Chief Financial Officer, and since March 31, 2023, Mr. Sekella has served as our Executive Vice President, Chief Financial Officer.
 On May 8, 2023, Mr. Miquelon ceased serving as President and Chief Executive Officer of the Company, retired from the Company and resigned as a director.
-The Board has established an Interim Office of the Chief Executive Officer, comprised of Mr. Sekella and Mr. DiTullio, to assume the duties of the Interim Office of the Chief Executive Officer is conducted.
+The Board has established an Interim Office of the Chief Executive Officer, comprised of Mr. Sekella and Mr. DiTullio, to assume the duties of the Interim Office of the Chief Executive Officer while a search for a permanent Chief Executive Officer is conducted.